Achievable logoAchievable logo

 • Malignant cartilage tumor in adults (40-70 years)

-• Common in pelvis, ribs, femur
+• Common in the pelvis, ribs, and femur

 • PT considerations: Post-surgical rehab, pain management